vitalab/vitalab.github.io/article/_posts/2019-07-18-GraphBasedGlobalReasoning.md

 ### Video action recognition on Kinetics-400

-As opposed to the previous experiments in this one 3D CNNs are employed.
+As opposed to the previous experiments, 3D CNNs are employed in this one.

 ![](/article/images/graphbasedglobalreasoning/res_kinetics.png)

 ### Visualisation of GloRe weights

-To increase resolution features to plot, a shallow ResNet-18 with one GloRe '*inserted in the middle of Res4*' is trained on ImageNet with 512x512 input crops and $$N = 128$$ nodes in interaction space.
+To increase resolution of the features to plot, a shallow ResNet-18 with one GloRe '*inserted in the middle of Res4*' is trained on ImageNet with 512x512 input crops and $$N = 128$$ nodes in the interaction space.
 The figure below shows weights for four projection maps (i.e. $$\mathbf{b}_i$$).

 ![](/article/images/graphbasedglobalreasoning/vis_glore.png)